Visualize the Central Limit Theorem in SAS

 Again, we see that the simulated Poisson distribution resembles a theoretical Poisson density well.
 It definitely does not look normal.
 We then calculate the sample means and plot them in the right side graph.
 Again, the sampling distribution of the means look Normal with a large sample size.
 I encourage you to play around with the sample sizes in the two examples above.
 How does the distribution of the sample means change?
 Also, you can asses normality of the sampling distribution of the mean in a more strict, theoretical manner using PROC UNIVARIATE as described in the blog post Fit Distribution to Continuous Data in SAS.

-You can download the entire program including the whole Poisson example here.
+You can download the entire code including the whole Poisson example here.